Greek PM hails debt compromise, public sceptical

 "(The deal happened) under pressure from the narrow-minded, egotistical, short-sighted economic policies of Merkel, who stingily watches over her money," he said.

-(Additional reporting by Renee Maltezou; Writing by Deepa Babington; Editing by Alison Williams)
+(Additional reporting by Renee Maltezou, Writing by Deepa Babington; editing by Anna Willard/Mark Heinrich)